nutrilab-lims/.github/profile/README.md

 For more details, visit [our website](https://nutrilab.nl/en).

 ### :computer: About this repository
 This repository houses the **LIMS project**, part of Nutrilab's modernization initiative to build a **scalable, high-performance, and future-proof platform** to support our laboratory operations.
 While we keep our **proprietary software private**, we always welcome discussions, insights, and potential collaborations!

+Our tech stack includes:
+- **Backend:** C#, .NET, service-oriented architecture (SOA), microservices
+- **Frontend:** TypeScript, React, modern UI frameworks
+- **Infrastructure:** API-first design, cloud-native principles

 Why not hop into the [Get in Touch](#get-in-touch) section below and send us a message?